vezel-dev/zig-toolsets/README.md

   [this one](https://ziglang.org/download/0.8.0/release-notes.html).
 * Publish the release on GitHub.

-Fresh NuGet packages will now be built and published by GitHub Actions.
+Fresh NuGet packages will then be built and published by an automatic workflow.